-One of the most important things that we can do to boost our immune system is to eat healthy foods and get plenty of sleep.
+One of the most important things we can do to boost our immune system is to eat healthy foods and get plenty of sleep.
 But what about something else?
-What if you could boost your immune system by doing something as simple as taking a walk or playing outside?
-Well, there are actually some studies out there showing just this!
-Here’s 10 ways to boost your immune system:
+What if you could boost your immune system by doing something as simple as walking or playing outside?
+Well, there are some studies out there showing just this!
+Here are 10 ways to boost your immune system:

-This may seem like an obvious tip but it really isn’t.
-Many people think they need to exercise for hours on end in order to see any benefits from their workouts.
-However, research shows that even short bursts of activity will help improve immunity.
+This may seem like an obvious tip, but it isn’t.
+Many people think they need to exercise for hours to see any benefits from their workouts.
+However, research shows that even short bursts of activity help improve immunity.
 You don’t have to spend all day at the gym either; simply walking around the block once every hour or so should be enough to keep your body active.

 Moderate aerobic exercise at least three times per week will boost immune health.
-For best results, aim for 30 minutes of moderate intensity exercise five days each week.
+Aim for 30 minutes of moderate-intensity exercise five days a week for the best results.
 Try walking briskly around the block or jogging slowly.
 Or take advantage of indoor gyms and swimming pools.

-Exercise stimulates these powerhouses to increase production of ATP, thereby boosting metabolism and burning stored fat.
-In addition, regular physical activity improves blood flow, oxygen delivery, lymphatic drainage and circulation.
+Exercise stimulates these powerhouses to increase the production of ATP, thereby boosting metabolism and burning stored fat.
+In addition, regular physical activity improves blood flow, oxygen delivery, lymphatic drainage, and circulation.
 All of these factors contribute to better overall health.
-And when it comes to fighting infections, exercising has been shown to improve resistance against colds, flu and even HIV/AIDS.
+And when it comes to fighting infections, exercising has been shown to improve resistance against colds, flu, and even HIV/AIDS.
 So go ahead and hit the gym today!

 Get Plenty Of Sleep

 Sleep deprivation decreases your ability to think clearly, making it harder to make good decisions.
-Sleep loss also contributes to fatigue, mood swings, irritability, depression, memory lapses, headaches, impaired concentration and attention span, increased appetite, decreased libido, reduced sex drive, difficulty concentrating, insomnia and high blood pressure.
+Sleep loss can also cause fatigue, mood swings, irritability, depression, memory lapses, headaches, trouble focusing and paying attention, a bigger appetite, less libido, less sex drive, trouble focusing, insomnia, and high blood pressure.

 Lack of adequate rest affects both mental and physical performance.
 Research shows that lack of sleep weakens the immune system, leaving us vulnerable to infection.
-Getting at least seven hours of uninterrupted sleep nightly is ideal; however, most adults need eight hours of shut eye.
+It is ideal to get at least seven hours of uninterrupted sleep per night; however, most adults require eight hours of sleep.

-We know that getting adequate rest helps us feel better overall, especially when it comes to boosting our immune systems.
-In fact, many doctors recommend 8-9 hours per night for adults.
+Getting adequate rest helps us feel better, especially when boosting our immune systems.
+Many doctors recommend 8-9 hours per night for adults.
 And while sleeping doesn’t directly affect your immune system, lack of quality sleep has been linked to increased risk factors for illness.
-So make sure you’re getting enough shut eye each night.
+So make sure you’re getting enough shut-eye each night.

 Dehydration occurs when we lose more water than usual through sweat, urine, stool, breathing, and crying.
-Dehydration affects nearly everyone at one point during his/her lifetime.
+Dehydration affects nearly everyone at one point during their lifetime.

 It seems pretty basic, right?
 Drinking water keeps everything running smoothly inside your body.
-When you drink too little water over time, your digestive tract slows down which leads to poor digestion and absorption of nutrients.
-Not only does drinking less than half your total daily fluid intake lead to dehydration, but also causes constipation because your gut needs hydration to function properly.
-The bottom line is that staying well hydrated is essential to maintaining optimal health.
+When you drink too little water over time, your digestive tract slows down, which leads to poor digestion and absorption of nutrients.
+Not only does drinking less than half your daily fluid intake lead to dehydration, but it also causes constipation because your gut needs hydration to function properly.
+The bottom line is that staying hydrated is essential to maintaining optimal health.

 How Much Should I Be Drinking Each Day?
-According to the Mayo Clinic, men should aim for 64 ounces of fluids per day, women should aim for 56 ounces of fluids per day.
-To find out how much water you should be consuming each day, use this handy online calculator.
+According to the Mayo Clinic, men should aim for 64 ounces of fluids daily.
+Women should aim for 56 ounces of fluids per day.
+Use this handy online calculator to find out how much water you should be consuming each day.

 Eat Healthy Foods

-Inflammation plays a role in almost every chronic condition including autoimmune diseases, cardiovascular conditions, metabolic disorders, neurological problems, respiratory issues, skin conditions, and weight management concerns.
-By eating healthier, you’ll not only lower your chances of developing certain illnesses, but you’ll also reduce your risks of suffering from them later in life.
+Inflammation is a part of almost every long-term health problem, such as autoimmune diseases, heart conditions, metabolic disorders, neurological problems, breathing problems, skin problems, and problems with managing weight.
+By eating healthier, you’ll lower your chances of developing certain illnesses and reduce your risks of suffering from them later in life.

 The foods we eat affect how well our immune system functions.
-Eating nutritious food gives us energy while providing essential nutrients needed to maintain strong immunity.
-Some examples include vitamin C-rich fruits and vegetables, iron-rich meats, calcium-rich dairy products, zinc-rich legumes and whole grains.
+Eating nutritious food gives us energy while providing essential nutrients to maintain strong immunity.
+Some examples are fruits and vegetables that are high in vitamin C, meats that are high in iron, dairy products that are high in calcium, legumes that are high in zinc, and whole grains.
 Avoiding junk food and processed foods is another way to ensure proper nutrition.
 Junk food lacks fiber, which promotes constipation.
-Fiber keeps intestines clean and free flowing, allowing waste matter to pass through easily.
+Fiber keeps intestines clean and free-flowing, allowing waste matter to pass through easily.

 As a result, toxins aren’t absorbed into the bloodstream where they would otherwise be eliminated.
-Also, eating too much sugar causes insulin spikes, which leads to elevated triglycerides and cholesterol levels.
+Also, overeating sugar causes insulin spikes, which leads to elevated triglycerides and cholesterol levels.
 High triglyceride and cholesterol levels cause inflammation within the arteries, leading to atherosclerosis.
-Atherosclerosis narrows the diameter of the arteries, reducing blood supply to various parts of the body.
+Atherosclerosis narrows the diameter of the arteries, reducing blood supply to various body parts.

 Maintain a positive attitude

 A positive outlook can help you fight off illness.
-Studies show that those who are optimistic about their future tend to live longer lives than pessimists do.
-It makes sense: if you believe that things will work themselves out, then there’s no reason to worry about what might happen next.
+Studies show that those who are optimistic about their future live longer lives than pessimists.
+It makes sense: if you believe that things will work out, then there’s no reason to worry about what might happen next.